petergregg/Content/Blog/Articles/Debug Container in Visual Studio Code Running in Docker.md

 ---

 # Debug Container in Visual Studio Code Running in Docker
-In this article, you will learn how to Debug Container in Visual Studio Running in Docker.
+In this article, you will learn how to Debug Container in Visual Studio Code running in Docker.

 ## Prerequisites
 The following prerequisites will be required to complete this tutorial: